kernelkit/infix/doc/container.md

 also saves clock drift information in `/var/lib/ntpd`, so we will also use volumes in this example.

-> Infix support named volumes (only), and it is not possible to share a
-> volume between containers.
-All the tricks possible with volumes may
-> be added in a later release.

-A volume is an automatically created read-writable area that follows the life of your container.
-They survive reboots and upgrading of the base image, unlike the persistent writable layer you get by default, which does not survive upgrades.
-The volume is created by podman when the container first starts up, unlike a regular bind mount it synchronizes with the contents of the underlying container image's path on the first start.
-I.e., "bind-mount, if empty: then rsync".

     admin@example-c0-ff-ee:/> configure
     admin@example-c0-ff-ee:/config> edit container ntpd
     admin@example-c0-ff-ee:/config/container/ntpd/> set image ghcr.io/kernelkit/curios-ntpd:edge